-US unemployment surges to a Depression-era level of 14.7 per cent
+Covid 19 coronavirus: US unemployment surges to Depression-era level of 14.7 per cent

 The health scourge has taken such a heavy economic toll around the world that economists have had to break out the history books.

-This week, the Bank of England projected that Britain will see its biggest annual economic decline since 1706, when the European powers were embroiled in the War of the Spanish Succession.
+This week, the Bank of England projected Britain will have its biggest annual economic decline since 1706, when the European powers were embroiled in the War of the Spanish Succession.

-Unemployment in the 19-country eurozone is expected to surpass 10% in coming months as more people are laid off.
-That figure is expected to remain lower than the U.S. unemployment rate, in part because millions of workers in places such as France and Germany are staying on the payrolls with the help of government aid that covers a large portion of their salaries.
+Unemployment in the 19-country eurozone is expected to surpass 10 per cent in coming months as more people are laid off.
+That figure is expected to remain lower than the US unemployment rate, in part because millions of workers in places such as France and Germany are staying on the payrolls with the help of government aid that covers a large portion of their salaries.

 Over the past seven weeks, an estimated 33.5 million American workers have filed for unemployment benefits.
-Friday's job report is a different figure: It captures just five weeks, it is based on a mid-April survey of businesses and households, and it is a net figure — that is, it takes into account the hiring that some companies, such as Amazon and many grocery stores, have done.
+Today's job report is a different figure: It captures just five weeks, it is based on a mid-April survey of businesses and households, and it is a net figure — that is, it takes into account the hiring that some companies, such as Amazon and many grocery stores, have done.

 Applications for unemployment benefits, while high, have declined for five straight weeks, a sign that the worst of the layoffs has passed.
 But few economists expect a rapid turnaround.

-Harvard economist Raj Chetty said the economy's health will hinge on when the outbreak has subsided enough that most Americans will feel comfortable returning to restaurants, bars, movie theaters and shops.
+Harvard economist Raj Chetty said the economy's health would hinge on when the outbreak has subsided enough that most Americans will feel comfortable returning to restaurants, bars, movie theatres and shops.

-Small businesses are hanging on in hopes that spending and the economy will rebound soon, he said, but "there's only so long you can hold out."
+Small businesses are hanging on in hopes that spending and the economy will rebound soon, he said, but "there's only so long you can hold out".

 Minorities and poor people have suffered the most from the economic shutdown.
-Job losses were especially severe among Latinos, whose unemployment rate leaped to 18.9% from 6% in March.
-The African-American rate jumped to 16.7%, while for whites it rose to 14.2%.
+Job losses were especially severe among Latinos, whose unemployment rate leaped to 18.9 per cent from 6 per cent in March.
+The African-American rate jumped to 16.7 per cent, while for whites it rose to 14.2 per cent.

-Almost half the 14 million U.S. hotel and restaurant workers lost their jobs last month.
+Almost half the 14 million US hotel and restaurant workers lost their jobs last month.
 But losses have spread to nearly every industry, with even health care shedding 1.4 million jobs, nearly all of them from doctors' and dentists' offices, as Americans have cut back on all but necessary visits.

 In addition to the millions of newly unemployed, 5.1 million others had their hours reduced in April.